kunigundeh/3rd-p-Equipment/README.md

 Description :
 Shows your equipment on your character.
-Melee- and ranged weapon as well as tomes, grims, potions, bombs, heal items and equipped trinket.
+Melee- and ranged weapon as well as tomes, grims, potions, bombs, heal items and equipped trinket are visible on yourself, bots and teammates.
-Works for yourself, other players and bots
+Display of Pick-up-items optional.
+Toggle anytime via mod-menu.

 Original idea and code by grasmann, update, partial rewrite and new functionality by dalo_kraff and kunigundeh.